SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 **There are two ways** for you to match the information from your system with the information given in the reconciliation files from PayEx:

 1. You can use information **generated by your** system (you will have to set a unique payeeReference when you make the transaction), or
-2. You can use the transaction number **generated by PayEx** (this is called transaction number and is returned from PayEx after you have created the transaction).
+2. You can use the transaction number **generated by PayEx** (this is called transaction number and is returned from Swedbank Pay after you have created the transaction).

 A credit card transaction is made when you either make a capture or a reversal.
 In the input data for making a capture, you will set the `payeeReference`.
 The unique value of this field is the same as the field called `OrderID` in the reconciliation file.